privcount/privcount/doc/TorEvents.markdown

 This field is named after the HiddenServiceVersion torrc option.

 ### CacheReasonString

 An ASCII string that describes why the descriptor was added or rejected from the cache:

-Added to cache:
-* new: the descriptor is new in the cache,
-* updated: the descriptor replaced an existing descriptor in the cache,
+#### HSDir Store and HSDir Cache

-Not added to cache because:
+Not added to or fetched from the cache because:
-* obsolete: the DescriptorCreationTime was less than (v2) or RevisionNumber (v3) was less than or equal to the corresponding field in the descriptor that is already cached.
+* unencrypted: the request was made on the relay's DirPort (v2 and v3).
 * unparseable: the descriptor could not be parsed (v2 and v3).
 Empty uploads are considered unparseable.

+#### HSDir Store

+Added to cache:
+* new: the descriptor is new in the cache (v2 and v3).
+* updated: the descriptor replaced an existing descriptor in the cache (v2 and v3).

+Not added to the cache because:
+* badrequest: the request is not to the "publish" URL (v3 only).
+* badversion: the request is not version 3 (v3 only).
+* duplicate: the encoded descriptor body is identical to the encoded body for the currently cached descriptor (v2 only).
 * expired: the DescriptorCreationTime is more than 3 days old (v2 only).
 * future: the DescriptorCreationTime is more than 1 day into the future (v2 only).
+* obsolete: the DescriptorCreationTime was less than (v2) or RevisionNumber was less than or equal to (v3) the corresponding field in the descriptor that is already cached.

+#### HSDir Fetch

+In cache:
+* cached: the descriptor is in the cache (v2 and v3).

+Not fetched from the cache because:
-* duplicate: the encoded descriptor body is identical to the encoded body for the currently cached descriptor (v2 only).
+* uncached: the descriptor is not in the cache (v2 and v3).

+#### Notes

 v2 descriptors are cache keyed by DescriptorId, v3 descriptors are cache keyed by BlindedEd25519PublicKey.